 Conclusion

 The Waterfall Model remains a popular software development methodology due to its structured, linear approach and clear documentation.
-Understanding its process, strengths, and limitations is crucial for determining whether it is the right choice for your project.
+Understanding its method, strengths, and obstacles is vital for figuring out whether or not it’s miles the proper preference to your task.

 By adopting the Waterfall Model to modern project requirements and applying best practices, you can increase the likelihood of successful project outcomes and deliver high-quality software solutions.